immense/Remotely/README.md

 It's *highly* encouraged that you get comfortable building and deploying from source.
 This allows you to hard-code your server's hostname into the desktop client and the installer, which makes for a better experience for the end user.
 If you don't want to use any of the methods below, you can look at the GitHub Actions workflows to see how the process can be automated, using the `Publish.ps1` script.
 You can use those as reference for creating an automation process that works for you.
 You can also use Azure Pipelines for free (which I personally use).

+## Build Instructions (GitHub)
+GitHub Actions allows you to build and deploy Remotely for free from their cloud servers.
+The definitions for the build processes are located in `/.github/workflows/` folder.

+After forking the repo, follow the instructions in the workflow YML file.
+The easiest workflow to use is the Build.yml worfklow.
+It doesn't require setting any GitHub secrets and is the easiest to use.
+I'd recommend starting with that one.
+It will produce a build artifact (ZIP package) identical to what is on the Releases page, only the clients will have your server URL hard-coded.

 ## Hosting a Server (Windows)
 * Create a site in IIS that will run Remotely.